 - Acknowledge that oil consumption will begin to decline within 10-20 years.
 Commit to being cost and carbon-competitive within the 10 million barrels per day global heavy crude oil market.
 Commit to the “best barrel” principle.
 When the last drop of decarbonized heavy crude oil is processed into fuel on this planet sometime in the future, let it be an Alberta drop.
-Significantly expand research into “bitumen beyond combustion” – using bitumen as a feedstock for the manufacture of products like carbon fibre.

 - Acknowledge that natural gas peak demand may occur long after oil consumption has begun to decline.
 Continue pursuing the lowest possible methane leakage rates from the production, gathering, and transportation systems, including the electrification of gas production and liquefaction.
 If Canada can produce low-emission natural gas, it can manufacture “green LNG” and “blue liquid Hydrogen.”
 Support the construction of new hydrogen infrastructure, including fueling stations and pipelines across Canada.
 Support expansion of non-combustion uses for natural gas, such as petrochemicals.